All Episodes

 We all know what General Petraeus has said.

-General Petraeus, even though the Democrats descended on him and have asked him to revise his remarks, we know what he said in his first answer on these questions that this resolution would give the enemy hope and would demoralize his troops.
+General Petraeus, even though the Democrats descended on him and have asked him to revise his remarks, we know what he said in his first answer on these questions, that this resolution would give the enemy hope and would demoralize his troops.

-If after the battlefield commander has testified to that before the Senate Foreign Relations Committee, if the full United States Senate passes this resolution, what in the world are we to think, and what in the world will the world think?
+If, after the battlefield commander has testified to that before the Senate Foreign Relations Committee, if the full United States Senate passes this resolution, what in the world are we to think and what in the world will the world think?

-It it it it's that is more than a rebuke.
+That is more than a rebuke.

 It is engaging in irresponsibility.